okarras/EmpiRE-Analysis/README.md

 In this way, this project can be used to:

-1. Replicate the results from the <a href="#related-publication">Related Publication</a>.
+1. Replication of the results from the <a href="#related-publication">Related Publication</a>.

-2. (Re-)use KG-EmpiRE with its data for other research on empirical research in RE.
+2. (Re-)use of KG-EmpiRE with its data by other researchers.

-3. Reproduce our research approach for sustainable literature reviews on other topics.
+3. Reproduction of our research approach for sustainable literature reviews on other topics by other researchers.

 <p align="right">(<a href="#top">back to top</a>)</p>